akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 Let's see how a line is sliced.

-On the left, you retrieve the system field or attribute chosen.
+On the left, you retrieve the **system** or **attribute** chosen.
 It is written in purple.
-Then, you have to choose an operator.
+Then, you have to choose an **operator**.
 Depending on the filter, the operator list changes.
-If you don't remember which operator is available for each filter, you can refer to [this](get-started-with-the-rules-engine.html) article.
-Then, you have the value field, where you can put the value you want to filter on.
-For example, if you filter is a multi-select attribute type, you can choose which options you want to filter on.
+Then, you have the **value** field, where you can put the value you want to filter on.
+For example, if your filter is a multi-select attribute type, you can choose which options you want to filter on.

-If your filter has a value per channel and/or per locale, the `channel` and `locale` fields appear, in order to let you choose on which locale/channel you want to filter.
+If your filter has a value per channel and/or per locale, the `channel` and `locale` fields appear, in order to let you choose which locale/channel you want to filter on.

 If you want to remove a condition, just click on the cross at the end of the line.